dsohk/rancher-devsecops-workshop/docs/part-1.md

 ```
 dpatel@dns:~/devsecops-workshop/workshop>
 ```
-At the terminal, run the below script
+1) At the terminal, run the below script
 ```
 ./setup-rke-cluster2.sh
 ```

-Repeat the step 1, to 5 from previous section.
+2) Repeat the step a, to e from previous section.

 Two important things to note

-1. Cluster name will be `cluster2`
+a) Cluster name will be `cluster2`
-2. Don't forget to add labels, Under `Labels & Annotation` field, Add Label with key value pair `env` and `dev`.
+b) Don't forget to add labels, Under `Labels & Annotation` field, Add Label with key value pair `env` and `dev`.

-Finally we should see both clusters `cluster1` and `cluster2` visible in Rancher.
+3) Finally we should see both clusters `cluster1` and `cluster2` visible in Rancher.

 ![Rancher UI](./images/rancher-add-cluster-new-cluster-existing-node-Cluster1-n-2-in-Rancher.png)